Accessing buildings and facilities

 Does the proportion of people with disability who can access buildings or facilities without difficulty vary between states and territories?

 The data in the graph and the table below show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had no difficulty accessing buildings or facilities in the last 12 months, grouped by Australian states and territories.
-In 2018, 77% of people with disability living in the Australian Capital Territory had no difficulty accessing buildings or facilities, and 65% in New South Wales.
+In 2022, 78% of people with disability living in Queensland and 69% in New South Wales had no difficulty accessing buildings or facilities (please note that results for some jurisdictions were not published due to small sample numbers and to protect confidentiality).

 More detailed data by age group are shown in the table.